See phased return-to-campus and COVID-19 information.

 Once the tax filer's identity is authenticated, he/she can request a TRDBV.
 We realize obtaining the TRDBV may be delayed until the identity authentication is resolved and will work with victims of identity theft as best as we are able.
 Please be aware that LVC has no ability to expedite this process with the IRS.

 In addition to a copy of the TRDBV for the identity theft victim, this person must also submit a statement signed and dated by the tax filer indicating that he or she was a victim of IRS tax-related identity theft and that the IRS has been made aware of the tax-related identity theft.

 If you were selected for Verification and either you or your parents amended your taxes, you will need to submit the following documentation in addition to the standard documents required for Verification:

-In addition to completing the verification process through LVC, you may or may not be required to complete a similar verification through PHEAA (Income Validation Review), which is completely separate from the College’s verification process.
+In addition to completing Verification through LVC, you may be required to complete a similar verification through PHEAA called Income Validation Review, which is completely separate from the College’s verification process.
 If you are required to complete PHEAA’s review process, you will be notified by PHEAA and you must submit all required documents directly to them.
 You may contact PHEAA directly by creating an online account through Account Access at pheaa.org or 1-800-692-7392 regarding any questions about the Income Validation Review.

 If the Financial Aid Office suspects that a student, employee, or other individual has misreported information or altered documentation to fraudulently obtain federal funds, the office will report its suspicions and provide any evidence to the Office of Inspector General of the US Department of Education.